1

 My studio’s latest project, ONE DAY, is about time.

-Though I have less time than I used to sit and watch the clouds go by, I spend a lot more time thinking about its passing.
+Though I have less time than I used to to sit and watch the clouds go by, I spend a lot more time thinking about its passing.

 My brain tends to look at things in terms of units and my work has always been about collections or cataloging.